$500 Notary Bond

 Why do I need a notary bond in Wisconsin?

 By posting a surety bond, Wisconsin notaries guarantee that they will faithfully perform all duties commissioned to them.
 If a notary fails to adhere to the rules and regulations of the state of Wisconsin, the bond protects the state and general public from financial losses resulting from the notary’s negligence or faulty business practices up to the full bond amount.
 The notary must then reimburse the surety for all damages paid out.

 The bond must be sent in the same envelope as your complete oath of office, application, and $20 application filing fee.

 How to become a notary public in Wisconsin

-In addition to posting a surety bond, potential Wisconsin notary publics must do the following to get licensed:
+In addition to posting a surety bond, potential Wisconsin notary publics first must meet the following requirements:

 - Minimum 18 years of age

 - Resident of the United States

 - Minimum equivalent of an eighth grade education

 - No unacceptable arrest or convictions records under Wisconsin Statutes

 - Purchase an engraved official seal or official rubber stamp